 Constructing a website, whether it be a platform for showing off the business hours and information for your small shoe store, or a large online shop for selling items through the internet, is a much easier process than it used to be.
 Twenty years ago you had to reach out to a developer who would charge you thousands of dollars.
 The setup would take quite a while, and they would be making the site from scratch.
 That’s not the case anymore, because you can select from one of these top website builders on the market.
 Hundreds of solutions are available for you, but we have tested them all and have come up with the top five: WIX, Squarespace, WordPress, Shopify and Weebly.

-In case you’re in a hurry, here are some links to our top website builders for you to choose from:
+If you’re in a hurry, here are some links to our top website builders for you to choose from:

 Which of These Top Website Builders is Most Popular?

 Popularity is subjective, but we completed some research to give you an idea of how many people are using each website builder.
 Obviously, you shouldn’t only make a decision based on what other people are doing, but it gives you a decent idea as to which of the platforms are really taking off in the public’s eye.

 Since popularity in website builders can often correlate with value or feature set capabilities, it’s a good idea to understand which of these stand out in the market right now.